HamzMas/SortManager/README.md

 # SortManager
 Sort Manager is a program that allows the user to select a sorting algorithm, and input the size of the array they would like to sort (between 0 and 1000), which then runs the sorting algorithm and outputs the sorted array and time it took to sort.
-Currently supports Bubble and Merge Sort algorithms.
+Currently, the program supports Bubble and Merge Sort algorithms.

 ## How It Works
-Firstly navigate to com.sparta.hm.view.App and the run program from this class.
+Firstly navigate to com.sparta.hm.view.App and then run program from this class.
 ```java
 Enter the number of the sorter you wish to use:
 1. Bubble Sorter